 This course introduces students to various alternative medicine modalities and health practices.
 Topics include: history of medicine, Reiki, Traditional Chinese Medicine, herbal medicine, hypnosis, nutrition therapy, chiropractic, massage therapy, bio-feedback, homeopathy, ayuredic medicine, detoxification, naturopathy, body/mind healing and bio-energy.
 Students will learn to analyze and evaluate the efficacy of the alternative medicine practices and discuss how they can be integrated with allopathic medicine.

-Students will explore and examine global, cultural, ecological, scientific, spiritual, and historical influences upon humanity's perceptions and practices of health and healing.
-A comparison of holistic traditions and therapeutic impacts will be analyzed and discussed.
-Topics will include: healing philosophies; homeopathic and allopathic approaches; healthcare systems; healing sources and systems; persuasion and intention; and, health practices of the future.
-Holistic healing processes involving the interconnectedness of mind, body and spirit will be emphasized.
+Students will explore and examine global, cultural, ecological, scientific, spiritual, and historical influences and practices of health and healing.
+A comparison of holistic traditions and therapeutic modalities will be analyzed and discussed.
+Topics will include: healing philosophies; homeopathic and allopathic approaches; healing sources and systems; and the power of intention.
+Holistic healing processes involving the interconnectedness of mind, body, and spirit and the dimensions of health will be emphasized.